 The City also continues to monitor changing regulatory and legislative trends that could potentially impact the selection of future resources.
 The electric utility regularly evaluates the current resource plan for risk exposure, primarily through the use of sensitivity cases that are analyzed to determine if the resource plan is sufficiently robust to remain stable (reliable service at the lowest cost) for variations in key assumptions.
-While there are several assumptions that are routinely tested in the resource planning process (such as load growth and fuel prices), there continues to be significant areas of uncertainty that represent potential near-term risk to the City; such as continued changing environmental regulations, and the evolving mandatory reliability standards framework.
+While there are several assumptions that are routinely tested in the resource planning process (such as load growth and fuel prices), there continues to be significant areas of uncertainty that represent potential near-term risk to the City, such as continued changing environmental regulations and the evolving mandatory reliability standards framework.

 In addition to these industry-wide areas of risk, the City is also monitoring the risk associated with the DSM portfolio that is currently part of the preferred resource plan.
 Based on the projected impacts associated with this portfolio, the City's need for new capacity has been deferred.
 However, uncertainty remains about how responsive the City's customers will be in adopting additional DSM measures that can achieve the capacity and energy savings identified in the portfolio.
 The electric utility continues to assess the risk exposure related to this DSM portfolio, and to identify options the City could consider should the anticipated savings not be achieved as planned.

-The number, sizes and expected duty cycles of the City's electric generating units (referred to as "capacity mix") and inter-utility transmission capabilities are other potential sources of risk to economic and reliable electric service.
-To mitigate these risks the City is currently reviewing the timing of the next new power supply resources to satisfy load, as well as reserve operational requirements.
+In addition, the City continues to analyze the number, sizes and expected duty cycles of the City's electric generating units (referred to as "capacity mix"), inter-utility transmission capabilities, and other potential sources of risk to economic and reliable electric service.